RyanRasi/PlaceDoggo/README.md

 3. Request a dog picture:

-To retrieve a dog picture with specific dimensions, make a GET request to the API endpoint:
+### To retrieve a dog picture with specific dimensions:

 GET http://localhost:8000/get/{width}x{height}